 - A year later in Transition Town Totnes I set up the free mentoring service – inviting local therapists, coaches and supervisors to offer free one to one support to activists.
 I was one of those who benefitted from this – and in the one year that I stopped having support I came the closest I have done to burning out – being ill for about 6 months out of 12.
 I have never been without this kind of support since.

-In the box at the bottom of this page you’ll find a downloadable worksheet with prompts for reflection based on this article.
-This is a handout from a workshop Holly Hammond and Suse Scholem from Plan to Thrive ran at Progress 2017.
+Download a 2 page worksheet with prompts for reflection based on this article.
+This worksheet came from a Progress 2017 workshop held by Holly Hammond and Suse Scholem from Plan to Thrive.

 - Read Sophy’s full article, including insights about what drives a culture of burnout.

 - Inner Transition resources on the Transition Network website.

 - How do we keep going?
 Activist burnout and personal sustainability in social movements

 - Well being related articles in the Commons Library